Trusted WordPress tutorials, when you need them most.

 The easiest way to export email addresses from your WordPress comments is by using WordPress Comments Import & Export.

-This plugin lets you export different information from the WordPress comment section including email addresses and any meta data that was added via a custom field.
+This plugin lets you export different information from the WordPress comment section, including email addresses and any metadata that was added via a custom field.

 The WordPress Comments Import & Export plugin

+By default, the plugin exports data from all the comments people have posted on your website.
 Depending on your site, this might be a lot of information for you to read through.

 Filtering the WordPress comments export

-You can also export comments from a specific post only.
-For example, you might be running a giveaway or contest where everyone who comments on a particular post gets entered into a prize draw.
+For example, you might be running a giveaway or contest where everyone who comments on a particular post is entered into a prize draw.
+In this case, you can export the email addresses from the post and pick your winner.

 Filtering the WordPress comment export

-Once you’ve done that, scroll to the ‘Columns’ section which lists all the information you can include in the export.
+Once you’ve done that, scroll to the ‘Columns’ section, which lists all the information you can include in the export.

 By default, the plugin exports all the data from each comment, so you’ll typically want to uncheck the information you don’t need.
-For example, if you’re not interested in the author’s IP address then you can click to uncheck the comment_author_ip box.

 Building the comment form export